pixeloven/pixeloven/NOTES.md

 * Storybook
     * storybook-addon-options is deprecated and will stop working soon
 * Workflow
-    * Prettier, Jest, TypeScript and TsLint/Eslint
-        * write as addons (remove core lib and fold back into base cli)
-        * use standalones when avalible instead of spawning process
-    * Remove commit-citizen from PO (maybe from pixeloven/ssr as well)
     * Pre-commit stuff on examples and apps
     * Integration test system to verify CLI under a number of different conditions
         * Root of mono repo